raysan5/rguilayout/src/README.txt

 rGuiLayout allows loading .rgl layout files with drag&drop.

-rGuiLayout ONE also allows loading .rgs style files created with rGuiStyler and export created layouts as C code.
+rGuiLayout ONE also allows loading .rgs style files created with rGuiStyler and export created layouts as C code with no controls limit.

 Press LCTRL+ENTER to show code generation window, you can configure multiple export options to generate the code.
-To compile generated code, you need raygui v2.0 library (single-file header-only) and raylib v2.5 library.
+To compile generated code, you need raygui v2.6 library (single-file header-only) and raylib v2.6-dev library.

 rGuiLayout ONE comes with a powerful command line for layout to code generation.
 To view all available operation just run on command line: